-In the first tutorial (Quarkus vs Spring Boot - Part 1) we have compared Spring Boot and Quarkus in relation to the core framework capabilities, memory consumption, cloud readiness and ease of development.
+In the first tutorial Quarkus vs Spring Boot: What You Need to Know we have compared Spring Boot and Quarkus in relation to the core framework capabilities, memory consumption, cloud readiness and ease of development.
 In the second part of this article series, we will be comparing which are the actual API that you can use to build microservices-like applications using Spring Boot and Quarkus.

 The foundations of QuarkusIO

 In terms of application development, QuarkusIO aims to ease the application development by including a subset of the core Java Enterprise API which most developers are familiar with and, in addition, brings the innovation of Microprofile API which is an initiative that aims to optimize Enterprise Java for the Microservices architecture.